nkarch/deliverect-challenge/README.md

     -   Vite: initialize framework and deps for React+TypeScript configuration
     -   Sass: enable usages of .scss files
     -   Concurrently: run frontend and backend simultaneously with a single npm command
-    -   CORS: fix CORS issue when connecting to port 5000 from 5001
+    -   CORS: fix CORS issue when connecting to port 5000 from 5001. `server.js` has been updated accordingly

 ## Setup